cepharum/instant-yaml/README.md

 		const data = YAML.parse( "# This is some sort of YAML code\n\n" )
 	</script>

-The first block is used to _forward_ the module's export to become globally available in context of current window.
-That's why the parser is available as `YAML` after importing it in second block.
+The first script block is used to _forward_ the module's export to become globally available in context of current window.
+That's why importing the module in second script block exposes the parser in global variable `YAML` which is then used in third script block.

 ### The Preferred Way